Famosi/Duckietown-AI-Driving-Olympics/README.md

 The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g. the distance from the center of the right lane) to calculate the reward of each action.
-Then, it takes the action that maximize the reward (check the [expert.py](learning/expert.py) file for more info).
+Then, it takes the action that maximize the [reward](https://github.com/FaMoSi/Duckietown-Aido4/blob/6d05e3ef26ccde7283a6f4d97e3ace311565865a/learning/expert.py#L164)
+(check the [expert.py](learning/expert.py) file for more info).

+**Note:** To produce rollouts, the `expert` modify the environment (e.g. position and angle of the agent).
+Thus, when the agent has to take the "best" action, the environment is modified.
+There are two main solutions:
+* For each rollout create a new environment: to produce rollouts the `expert` uses a different environment and the original one remains unchanged.
+This solution is **too slow**, because at each step, we have to instantiate a new `environment` (you can try).
+* Reset the environment after each rollout prediction: store the environment parameters (e.g. position and angle of the agent) before the rollout prediction and, at the end of the computation, the environment is restored.
+This is a **faster** solution.
+To do so, I've implemented the [set_env_params](https://github.com/FaMoSi/Duckietown-Aido4/blob/6d05e3ef26ccde7283a6f4d97e3ace311565865a/learning/gym_duckietown/simulator.py#L609) function.

 You can see here below the `expert` running: